Supporting imagery

 Architecture

 The VIP may seem like another tile engine at first, but it’s much more advanced than that.
-For starters, it not only process graphics data but it also controls the Scanner.
+For starters, it not only processes graphics data but also controls the Scanner.

 Moreover, while classic tile engines rendered graphics per scan-line, the VIP relies on a frame-buffer architecture, where the final frame is stored in memory as a bitmap and then sent for display.
 This is closer to the modus operandi of modern 3D renderers.
 In fact, the Virtual Boy took a step further by using some sort of page flipping, where two frame-buffers are stored per Display unit and the scanner picks up one while the VIP is writing over the other.
 All of this helps to prevent image tearing.